 Attendance

-The University monitors attendance and engagement in order to ensure postgraduate research students are successfully progressing, and to be supportive and anticipatory in its approach to carrying out its duty of care to all students.
+The University monitors attendance and engagement to ensure postgraduate research students are successfully progressing, and to be supportive and anticipatory in its approach to carrying out its duty of care to all students.
 The University aims to ensure that students receive information, advice and guidance at the earliest opportunity to support their efforts in overcoming barriers to their research and reduce the chance of issues escalating.
-You can find the University's full policy guidance here: Attendance, Engagement and Absence for Postgraduate Research Students.
+You can find the University's full policy guidance here: Attendance, Absence and Engagement Policy

 Attendance monitoring